visgl/luma.gl/docs/api-reference/core/animation-loop.md

 ```

-## Callbacks and the `context` Object
+## Callback Parameters

-The callbacks that the app supplies will be called with a context object.
-The context object will contain the following values:
+The callbacks that the app supplies to the `AnimationLoop` will be called with an object containing named parameters.
+The parametre object will contain the following values:

 * `gl` - This `AnimationLoop`'s `WebGLRenderingContext`.
 * `canvas` - The canvas associated with the rendering context.